fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_AdvancedGuide.md

 ### Temporarily Disabling Tests ###

-If you have a broken test that you cannot fix right away, you can add the `DISABLED_` prefix to its name.
+If you have a broken test that you cannot fix right away, you can add the `DISABLED_` prefix to its id.
 This will exclude it from execution.
 This is better than commenting out the code or using `#if 0`, as disabled tests are still compiled (and thus won't rot).

-If you need to disable all tests in a test case, you can either add `DISABLED_` to the front of the name of each test, or alternatively add it to the front of the test case name.
+If you need to disable all tests in a test case, you can either add `DISABLED_` to the front of the id of each test, or alternatively add it to the front of the test case id.

 For example, the following tests won't be run by Google Test, even though they will still be compiled: